Tip for cleaning Dirty Battery Charger Connections

 Dirty battery charger connections can prevent the battery from charging.
 This article provides a secret industry tip for cleaning charger connections.

-A customer in the Northern City of Hull, in the UK was having problems with his six-way multi charger, and told us it was ‘dodgy’.
+A customer in the Northern City of Hull, in the UK was having problems with his six-way multi charger.

-The issue was not a fault with the charger, but due to the contacts on both the battery and the charger battery contacts, becoming dirty.
+The issue was not a fault with the charger, but due to the contacts that form the charger connections.

 Over time the copper contacts on both the battery and the charger, which need to be clean, become dirty.

 This is particularly an issue in harsh industrial environments, and can be a cause of the radio charger appearing to have a fault, when the radio is placed into it to charge.